AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Related works

 \subsubsection{\textbf{High level of intra-class variety}}

 Pedestrians exhibit a high degree of intra-class variability, characterized by significant differences in appearance, posture, and dynamic motion.
-To address these variations, the SOTA pedestrian detection models leverage extensive training data sets and advanced feature extraction techniques to improve the robustness of the algorithms~\cite{ren2016faster, redmon2018yolov3, carion2020end}.
-Consequently, devising effective and generalized adversarial attack strategies requires exceptional adaptability and robustness.
+In autonomous driving perception systems, the variability poses major challenges for consistent and reliable pedestrian detection under real-world conditions.
+To address these variations, the SOTA pedestrian detection models leverage extensive training datasets and advanced feature extraction techniques to improve algorithmic robustness~\cite{ren2016faster, redmon2018yolov3, carion2020end}.
+Consequently, devising effective and generalized adversarial attack strategies requires exceptional adaptability and resilience.
 Simen Thys et al. were among the first to explore such attacks on targets with high intra-class variability, utilizing real images of diverse individuals~\cite{thys2019fooling}.
 Building on this, Zhou et al. proposed the PosePatch framework, a patch adaptation network for adversarial patch synthesis guided by perspective transformations and estimated human poses~\cite{zhou2025fooling}.
-These advancements underscore the importance of leveraging abundant intra-class training samples to significantly enhance the robustness and effectiveness of adversarial patches.
+The efforts reveal the necessity of accounting for real-world appearance diversity when evaluating the AI security of pedestrian detection modules in AVs.